Quarter Moon: 2002: three-year-old season

 Quarter Moon began her second campaign in the 189th running of the 1000 Guineas over the Rowley Mile at Newmarket on 5 May and started the 9/1 fifth choice in the betting.
 After pulling hard in the early stages she kept on well in the last quarter mile and finished fifth of the seventeen runners, less than two lengths behind the winner Kazzia.
 In the Irish 1000 Guineas three weeks later the filly was beaten into second by the British-trained Gossamer after coming from ninth place three furlongs out.
 Quarter Moon was then moved up in distance for the Epsom Oaks over one and a half miles on unusually soft ground on 7 June and started 15/2 fourth favourite behind Kazzia, Islington and Mellow Park.
 After racing towards the rear of the fourteen-runner field as Kazzia set the pace, before moving up to join the leader in the straight.
 The two fillies drew away from the others in the last quarter mile with Quarter Moon eventually going down to the favourite by half a length.
 There was a gap of more than fourteen lengths back to Shadow Dancing in third.
 The Guardian reported that she deserved "immense credit" for her performance.
 The Daily Telegraphs correspondent commented that she was "gallant in defeat", pointing out that she had been running on less favourable ground than the winner, who had raced up the stands side rail.

 On 14 July at the Curragh Quarter Moon started the 4/5 favourite for the Irish Oaks but after taking the lead in the straight she was overtaken inside the final furlong and beaten a length by the 33/1 outsider Margarula.
 The filly was then brought back in distance for the Nassau Stakes over ten furlongs at Goodwood Racecourse on 3 August and started favourite.
 She appeared to be "reluctant" before the race and finished third of the ten runners behind Islington and Sulk.
 She failed to produce her best form in the Yorkshire Oaks later that month and came home sixth of the eleven runners behind Islington.
-On her her final appearance she was sent to France to contest the Prix de l'Opéra over 2000 metres at Longchamp Racecourse on 6 October and finished unplaced in a race won by Bright Sky.
+On her final appearance she was sent to France to contest the Prix de l'Opéra over 2000 metres at Longchamp Racecourse on 6 October and finished unplaced in a race won by Bright Sky.